Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: Introduction

 where $\phi$ is a scalar field that satisfies an equation of motion known as ``Plebański's second heavenly equation''

 Here, $\Box$ is the flat space wave operator and $\{ \cdot, \cdot \}$ is a spacetime Poisson bracket defined with the two coordinates $u, w$, as

-Classical solutions to \eqref{pleb_1} can be generated with Feynman diagrams using standard methods, as was notably studied by Monteiro and O'Connell in the context of the double copy \cite{Monteiro:2011pc}, see also \cite{Monteiro:2022nqt, Chacon:2020fmr, Monteiro:2022lwm, Campiglia:2021srh, Armstrong-Williams:2022apo}.
-Having said that, we emphasize that we will not prove the validity of our marked tree expansion through the use of Feynman diagrams, even though it certainly must somehow be possible.
+Classical solutions to \eqref{pleb_1} can be generated with Feynman diagrams using standard methods, see for instance \cite{Monteiro:2011pc}, and \cite{ Monteiro:2022lwm, Armstrong-Williams:2022apo}.
+Having said that, we emphasize that we will not prove the validity of the marked tree expansion through the use of Feynman diagrams, even though it certainly must somehow be possible.

 This paper is organized as follows.